Building a Custom Query Router with HAProxy

 tcp-request content accept if { req.payload(0,10) -m found }

-acl tenant_a req.payload(0,50) -m reg -i tenant_id=1
+acl is_write req.payload(0,50) -m reg -i ^(INSERT|UPDATE|DELETE|BEGIN)

-acl tenant_b req.payload(0,50) -m reg -i tenant_id=2
+acl is_read req.payload(0,50) -m reg -i ^SELECT

-use_backend shard_a_rw if is_write tenant_a
+use_backend shard_primary if is_write

-use_backend shard_a_ro if is_read tenant_a
+use_backend shard_replica if is_read

 Health Checks & Failover Routing

-backend shard_a_rw
+backend shard_a

 mode tcp